Aliases for HACD1 Gene

 GeneCards Summary for HACD1 Gene

 HACD1 (3-Hydroxyacyl-CoA Dehydratase 1) is a Protein Coding gene.
-Diseases associated with HACD1 include congenital fiber-type disproportion and myopathy, congenital, with fiber-type disproportion.
+Diseases associated with HACD1 include cataract 32, multiple types and congenital fiber-type disproportion.
 Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include enzyme binding and lyase activity.
 An important paralog of this gene is HACD4.

 UniProtKB/Swiss-Prot for HACD1 Gene